top of page

 The FLUX pipeline – FieldTrip

-The pipeline is implemented as Matlab Livescripts scripts maintained on a GitHub server .
-Note, that over time, we will mainly maintain the FLUX pipeline for MNE Python but not for FieldTrip.
+Note, that we are no longer maintaining the FLUX pipeline for Matlab/FieldTrip.
 The scripts here are meant to support users that are in the process of transitioning from FieldTrip to MNE Python.

 1. Introduction and installation